top of page

 Key Takeaways

-• A bear market is typically characterized by a decline of at least 20% from the market's peak to its trough.
+• A bear market typically signifies a decline of at least 20% from the market's peak to its trough.

-• Bear markets are a standard aspect of investing.
+• Bear markets are a normal part of investing.

-• Historically, bear markets have varied in duration, but stock markets have consistently recovered from them.
+• Historically, bear markets have varied in duration, but stock markets have consistently shown recovery.

 Types of Bear Markets